 The Fund for Education Abroad (FEA) invests in promising students with financial need who wish to study abroad.
 Scholarships range from $1,250 – $10,000.
 The student must be a U.S. citizen or permanent resident, be currently enrolled as an undergraduate at a college or university in the United States, the study abroad program must be eligible for credit at the student’s home institution, and the program must be at least 4 weeks in country.
 FEA encourages first generation, minority, and community college students to apply.

-You will have limited personal space this summer.
-Though you may have one or two roommates on campus, in Costa Rica you will be living closely with close to 15 other students and two to five professors or field assistants.
+This is a fast-paced, field-based course with significant travel throughout the country.
+Though you may have one or two roommates on campus at your home institution, in Costa Rica you will be living closely with close to 15 other students and two to five professors or field assistants.
 This means communication and respect will be crucial.
 Everyone needs to be as open, honest, and cooperative as possible.
 You also need to have sincere respect for one another, regardless of different opinions and lifestyles.
 This includes respect for privacy, respect for rules and regulations, and even respect for the fact that unpredictability is an inherent feature of field-based programs.
 Indeed, next to communication and cooperation, flexibility and a good sense of humor are the most important characteristics of a successful student in the program.
 The upside of a field-based program, of course, is that you will undoubtedly develop a number of very close friendships.
 The combination of uncomfortable (being wet, muddy, and tired) and wonderful (watching iguanas sunning on the bridge at La Selva) situations creates great images and memories.
-You will, for sure, share these with your fellow participants well beyond the end of the summer.
+You will share these with your fellow participants well beyond the end of the summer.

 Passport & Visa Information

 You must have a valid Passport to travel to Costa Rica.
 It is important that the passport does not expire within 6 months of your last day in Costa Rica.
 If you are NOT a citizen of a North American or European country, you will probably need a special visa to get into Costa Rica.
-We recommend that you contact your respective consulate or embassy services to determine if you need a visa to travel to Costa Rica.
+We recommend that you contact your respective consulate or embassy services to determine if you need a visa to travel to Costa Rica for the length of the course (4 weeks).
 It is important to take into account the requirements to get a visa approved before you apply for one of our courses.
 If you are accepted into one of our programs we will provide any information necessary (within reason) to help with the visa application.

 Health & Safety

 OTS is deeply committed to student safety and well-being, we do not expose students to unnecessary danger or risk.
 We monitor national and international events that might affect our students.
 Five decades of risk assessment, emergency response, and crisis resolution have enabled OTS to maximize student safety and security.
 All students participate in an on-site orientation program upon arrival.
-For our most current safety information, contact the OTS Enrollment Management staff at email@example.com.
+You can also check the US State Department for specific recommendations for Costa Rica here.
+For our most current safety information, contact the OTS Enrollment Management staff at firstname.lastname@example.org.